Our task – and the task of all education – is to understand the present world, the world in which we live and make our choices.

-We offer an expanding range of courses and other learning opportunities, delivered by our Core Staff and team of Learning Fellows.
-By promoting deeper understanding of systems thinking and its importance to sustainability, equity and convergence, we seek to nurture a growing community of thinkers and doers equipped with the knowledge and skills to take meaningful action.
+We offer an expanding range of courses and other learning opportunities to promote a deeper understanding of systems thinking and its importance to sustainability, equity and convergence.
+Our aim is to create a growing community of thinkers and doers equipped with the knowledge and skills to take meaningful action for sustainable change.

-Systems Thinking for Effective Action: introduction to systems thinking based on residential weekends at Hawkwood College in Gloucestershire.
+Systems Thinking for Effective Action: an introduction to systems thinking through residential weekends at Hawkwood College in Gloucestershire.